 With my plans coming together I purchased reclaimed wood from Newcastle Wood Recycling Yard.
 Much better for the environment than buying new form Wickes or BnQ!
-I used a hand miter saw to cut my 45degree angles and placed three triangular constructions in each corner.
+After reading a few miter saw reviews, I ordered a hand miter saw and used it to cut my 45degree angles and placed three triangular constructions in each corner.
 One against the ceiling, one half way up the wall and another resting just above the skirting board.

 As with any building work there was the unforeseen problem.
 I’d failed to take the skirting board into account in my plans as well as plug socket that clashed with where the front-panel of the absorber needed to go.
 For the plug socket i purchased a back box or “Pattress” then attached the socket to that using some spare electrical cable and covered the hole with a piece of ply wood.
 A bit of polyfiller and a lick of paint later and all you can see is a wire coming out of the wall.